designerscoders/one-for-all-recon-/README.md

 ```bash
 cd /root/basic-recon/
 ```
-in scope.txt you add all target you wanted to run that scan how to run
+in scope.txt you add all target you wanted to
+how to run
 ```bash
 ./recon.sh scope.txt